aickin/react-dom-stream/README.md

 When web servers stream out their content, browsers can render pages for users before the entire response is finished.
 To learn more about streaming HTML to browsers, see [HTTP Archive: adding flush](http://www.stevesouders.com/blog/2013/01/31/http-archive-adding-flush/) and [Flushing the Document Early](http://www.stevesouders.com/blog/2009/05/18/flushing-the-document-early/).

 My preliminary tests have found that this renderer keeps the TTFB nearly constant as the size of a page gets larger.
 TTLB can be slightly longer than React's methods (~3%) when testing with zero network latency, but TTLB is as much as 47% less than React when real network speeds are used.
 In a real world test on Heroku, for example, I found that compared to React TTFB was 65% less and TTLB was 37% less for a 108KB page.
+To see more on performance, check out the [react-dom-stream-example](https://github.com/aickin/react-dom-stream-example) repo.

 ## How?